saraval09/GitHookDemo/readme.md

 * It’s important to have a centralized space for your Projects and Deployments even if you’re not deploying multiple sites on this server.
 * Open a new Terminal Window
-* `mkdir ~/Projects`
+* `mkdir ~/getHookDemo`
-* `mkdir ~/Projects/SiteName.com && cd ~/Projects/SiteName.com`
+* `mkdir ~/getHookDemo/SiteName.com && cd ~/getHookDemo/SiteName.com`
-    * Even if you did not purchase a domain name use a .com or .net etc of what you would like to use.
-In linux adding a .com to a folder name does not complicate things as it would on your laptop.
 * `git init`
-* `git remote add prodServer ssh://YourUserName@IPAddress/var/repos/SiteName.git`
+* `git remote add LiveServer ssh://YourUserName@IPAddress/var/repos/SiteName.git`

 ###Staging
-Follow the steps for "Configure Git Deployment" again to make another server called "Staging".
+Follow the steps for "Configure Local Dev Environment" again to make another server called "Staging".
 It will be used before your code gets pushed to the live server to make sure everything is ready and not broken.
 Once everything looks great on the staging server go ahead and push it to the live server for everyone to see your beautiful site!!